metio/terraform-provider-k8s/docs/data-sources/operator_authorino_kuadrant_io_authorino_v1beta1_manifest.md

 Optional:

 - `max_http_request_body_size` (Number) Maximum payload (request body) size for the auth service (HTTP interface), in bytes.
-- `port` (Number) Port number of the GRPC interface.
-DEPRECATED: use 'ports.grpc' instead.
+- `port` (Number) Port number of the GRPC interface.DEPRECATED: use 'ports.grpc' instead.
 - `ports` (Attributes) Port numbers of the GRPC and HTTP auth interfaces. (see [below for nested schema](#nestedatt--spec--listener--ports))
 - `timeout` (Number) Timeout of the auth service (GRPC and HTTP interfaces), in milliseconds.